YijianZhou/YijianZhou.github.io/index.md

 I think the earthquake cataloging problem is solved to a satisfactory degree, and I can mentally move on to sooooo many other interesting projects!

 **[2023.12] AGU at SF**
-Good to see AGU getting beck to its pre-COVID state, and I'm able to meet my Chinese friends
+Good to see AGU getting back to its pre-COVID state, and I'm able to meet my Chinese friends

 **[2023.07] Summer Intern at LLNL**
 Our lab do not support students during summer, but LLNL pays well!